 If facts and circumstances indicate that a long-lived asset, including a products' mold tooling and equipment, may be impaired, the carrying value is reviewed in accordance with FASB ASC Topic 360-10.
 If this review indicates that the carrying value of the asset will not be recovered as determined based on projected undiscounted cash flows related to the asset over its remaining life, the carrying value of the asset is reduced to its estimated fair value.
-To date, no impairment on long-lived assets has been booked.
 Impairment losses in the future will be dependent on a number of factors such as general economic trends and major technology advances, and thus could be significantly different than historical results.
-No impairment charges on tooling and equipment were recorded in 2010, 2009 or 2008.
+No impairment charges on tooling and equipment were recorded in 2011, 2010 or 2009.